Toledo native set to take command of USS ToledoWritten by Sarah Ottney | Managing Editor | firstname.lastname@example.org

 “Every time we’re back in the summer we go to Mud Hens games.
 When we’re back in the fall, we go to a high school football game or UT game,” Majewski said.
 “I haven’t been to a Walleye game yet.
 I really want to go, but we haven’t been able to work the schedule yet.”

 Despite the chilly, drizzly weather on Oct.
-19, Majewski was clearly enjoying the game.
+20, Majewski clearly enjoyed the game.

 “If I wasn’t in this (dress uniform), I’d be in my Navy jersey with my Billy Goat hat on,” Majewski said.
 “I want to go over and hang out with the student section and get some N-A-V-Y cheers going on.
 But I’m not sure they would follow me if I led a Navy cheer.